In my previous post I looked at the Arcam Delta 150 NICAM decoder, said to be the best receiver ever produced. Spoiler: It isn’t.

-Before I got the PM5688 I didn’t have a lot to say about this.
 I put together a test setup where the PM5687 is fed by my CD player, and the PM5688 feeds my headphone amplifier.
-I splashed out on a couple of balanced-to-unbalanced conversion boxes to assist.
+I bought a couple of balanced-to-unbalanced conversion boxes to assist.
 I had the ability to rapidly bypass the NICAM setup so I could compare to the “straight through” scenario bypassing this equipment.

 Back in the 1990s I thought it was amazing that we were receiving a digital audio Broadcast.
 DAB Radio, a better known digital audio broadcast – the original implementation was inferior to NICAM did not arrive for another decade or more.
 It has been a fascinating journey taking delivery of all of these items behind that transmission, taking them apart, and figuring out how they work.

 The engineering, particularly in the transmission equipment is brilliant.
 The signals these generated were received and enjoyed by millions, if not tens of millions worldwide.
 For most engineers this is sufficient gratification but it’s always nice for your creations to be seen.

 I still have plenty of mini-projects and investigation I want to do on these items, some of it may be written up in future.